-- Potential impacts of the formula retail controls on locally owned and smaller retailers that are captured by the City's definition of formula retail.
-Examples of businesses that started in San Francisco and now qualify as formula retail include Philz Coffee, with 14 locations in the Bay Area; San Francisco Soup Company, with 16 locations in the Bay Area; and Pet Food Express, which recently reached approximately 50 stores in the Bay Area, Sacramento, and Carmel.
-In addition, some small business advocates have raised concerns over impacts on small, local franchisees i.e., individuals or companies who purchase the right to use the trademark and other standardized features from a large, national brand.
+- Potential impacts of the formula retail controls on relatively small or start-up retailers that are captured by the City's definition of formula retail.
+Examples of start-up businesses that have grown rapidly and now qualify as formula retail include Philz Coffee, with 14 locations in the Bay Area; San Francisco Soup Company, with 16 locations in the Bay Area; and Pet Food Express, which recently reached approximately 50 stores in the Bay Area, Sacramento, and Carmel.
+In addition, some small business advocates have raised concerns over impacts on small franchisees - i.e., individuals or companies who purchase the right to use the trademark and other standardized features from a large, national brand.
 Examples of franchises subject to the formula retail controls include restaurants like Subway, Taco Bell/KFC, Jamba Juice, and Extreme Pizza and stores such as RadioShack and The Great Frame Up. - Concern that the expansion of formula retail is exacerbating the pressures facing small retail, restaurant, and personal service businesses in San Francisco.
 Small businesses have raised a concern that formula retailers are willing and able to pay higher rents than independent retailers, contributing to rapidly rising rents in the city's NCDs.
-Stakeholders have also raised concerns that some landlords prefer formula retailers or other national brands over independent retailers, and may hold retail space off the market until a national tenant can be found.14 - Concern that the formula retail controls are contributing to the challenges that some neighborhood commercial districts continue to face even as the city's overall economy has expanded.
-For example, policymakers have expressed concerns over long-term commercial vacancies in some NCDs.15 Real estate brokers report that the formula retail controls make it more difficult to fill vacancies, particularly of large spaces (more than 3,000 square feet).
-At the same time, cities across the country are finding it increasingly difficult to fill retail space with retail stores (i.e., businesses selling goods directly to consumers) as the number of potential retail tenants has shrunk due to competition with e-commerce and the consolidation of national retail brands.
-Real estate professionals have noted a nationwide shift toward retail uses that do not compete directly with online sales, such as restaurants, grocery stores, other food stores, personal services, tax preparation, automotive services, and dry cleaners.16 - Growing concern that new retailers both formula and independent are increasingly serving a luxury or high-end market and do not serve residents' daily needs.
-Stakeholders in some higher-income neighborhoods have observed that long-standing retail uses that once provided affordable goods and services to serve residents' "daily needs" - for example, hardware stores, corner stores, and laundromats - are being replaced by new stores that predominantly sell high-end "comparison goods" such as jewelry, clothes, shoes, and furniture that most households purchase only occasionally (and tend to compare before purchasing).
-Meanwhile, residents of some lower-income neighborhoods have faced a lack of affordable grocery stores, drug stores, and other daily needs-serving establishments for many years.
-At a broad level, the shift towards higher-end, comparison shopping stores may in part reflect a regional and national decline in consumer demand from the middle class, accompanied by strong growth in retail sectors serving either the most affluent households or struggling, low-
+Stakeholders have also raised concerns that some landlords prefer formula retailers or other national brands over independent retailers, and may hold retail space off the market until a national tenant can be found. - Concern that the formula retail controls are contributing to long-term vacancies and other challenges that some neighborhood commercial districts continue to face even as the city's overall economy has expanded.
+While the citywide retail vacancy rate remains very low (estimated at 4.5 percent in the fourth quarter of 2013), vacancies are significantly higher in some NCDs.
+For example, the vacancy rates in the Ocean Avenue NCD and on Geary Boulevard (14th to 28th Avenues) were estimated at 10 percent and 6 percent, respectively in late 2013/early 2014.
+Policymakers have expressed particular concerns over long-term commercial vacancies in some NCDs.
+Real estate brokers report that the formula retail controls make it more difficult to fill vacancies, particularly of large spaces (more than 3,000 square feet).
+At the same time, some retail districts across the city and the region are finding it increasingly difficult to fill retail space with retail stores (i.e., businesses selling goods directly to consumers) as the number of potential retail tenants has shrunk due to competition with e-commerce and the consolidation of national retail brands.
+Real estate professionals have noted a local and nationwide shift toward retail uses that do not compete directly with online sales, such as restaurants, grocery stores, other food stores, personal services, tax preparation, automotive services, and dry cleaners. - Growing concern that new retailers both formula and independent are increasingly serving a luxury or high-end market and do not serve residents' daily needs.
+Stakeholders in some higher-income neighborhoods have observed that long-standing retail uses that once provided affordable goods and to residents' "daily services serve - for example, hardware stores, corner stores, and laundromats - are being replaced by new stores that predominantly sell high-end "comparison goods" such as jewelry, clothes, shoes, and

-14 As discussed in Chapter VI, national retailers typically have better credit and can sign longer leases than locally owned, independent retailers, reducing the risk to the landlord that the tenant will be unable to pay their rent.
-15 San Francisco Budget and Legislative Analyst, "Preventing and Filling Commercial Vacancies in San Francisco,"
+&lt;sup>22 As discussed in Chapter VI, national retailers typically have better credit and can sign longer leases than small, independently owned retailers, reducing the risk to the landlord that the tenant will be unable to pay their rent.

+Terranomics, "San Francisco County Retail Report," Fourth Quarter 2013.